 The fabric in this work is recycled vintage fabric from men's yukata and obi.
 It is the type of fabric that would be worn in Japan during the hottest months of the year.
-I purchased it at temple markets in and around Tokyo.
-The work is sewn entirely by hand.
+I purchased it at temple markets in and around Tokyo in the summer of 2019.
+The work is sewn by hand.

 Lordsburg, NM is located on traditional Chiricahua Apache land.
 New Mexico is home to 23 indigenous sovereign nations.

 Click on the upper right corner to enlarge.